tlhutch/test-playbooks/docs/test_plans/features/35_metrics_and_analytics.md

 ## Feature Summary

-New metrics and analytics endpoints will be added to Tower for monitoring by Prometheus or similar timeseries tools.
+A new endpoint will be added to Tower for monitoring by Prometheus or similar timeseries tools.

-* Analytics:
-  * Anomalous tasks and hosts
-  * Module Utilization
-  * Time Savings with Automation
-  * Federated view of Automation
+Additionally, RHEL-based Tower installations will be able to upload metrics to Red Hat Insights.

 * Metrics:
   * Job runs
     * Successful